sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - histogram_bin_num
      - N
      - The number of histogram bins.
 2048 by default
+   * - expected_cos
+     - N
+     - The expected similarity between the mixed-precision model output and the floating-point model output in search_qtable, with a value range of [0,1]
+   * - min_layer_cos
+     - N
+     - The minimum similarity between the quantized output and the floating-point output of a layer in bias_correction.
+Compensation is required for the layer when the similarity is below this threshold, with a value range of [0,1]
+   * - max_float_layers
+     - N
+     - The number of floating-point layers in search_qtable
+   * - chip
+     - N
+     - Chip type
+   * - fp_type
+     - N
+     - The data type of floating-point layers in search_qtable
+   * - post_process
+     - N
+     - The path for post-processing
+   * - global_compare_layers
+     - N
+     - Specifies the global comparison layers, for example, layer1,layer2 or layer1:0.3,layer2:0.7
+   * - search
+     - N
+     - Specifies the type of search, including search_qtable, search_threshold, false.
+The default is false, which means search is not enabled
+   * - transformer
+     - N
+     - Whether it is a transformer model, if it is, search_qtable can allocate specific acceleration strategies
+   * - quantize_method_list
+     - N
+     - The threshold methods used for searching in search_qtable
+   * - benchmark_method
+     - N
+     - Specifies the method for calculating similarity in search_threshold
+   * - quantize_table
+     - N
+     - The mixed-precision quantization table output by search_qtable
    * - o
      - Y
      - Name of output calibration table file
    * - debug_cmd
      - N
      - debug cmd
+   * - debug_log
+     - N
+     - Log output level

 A sample calibration table is as follows: